Heading to the doctor? Here is a Physicians Checklist for Colon Cancer.

-Research has found that tumreric can reduce inflammation of your colon, improve issues in your digestive system, and reduce your risk of colon cancer.
-Take turmeric supplement, drink turmeric tea or golden milk, and add turmeric to your meals.
+Research has found that turmeric can reduce inflammation of your colon, improve issues in your digestive system, and reduce your risk of colon cancer.
+Take turmeric supplements, drink turmeric tea or golden milk, and add turmeric to your meals.
 (44, 45, 46)

 #4 Stop Smoking

 Smoking can increase your chances of colon cancer and worsen your symptoms.
 Stop smoking or if you are not smoking, do not start now.